Todaime/Project-Speed-Dating-Data-Analysis/README.md

 # Projet_Analyse_Speed-Dating

-One of my first project.
-An initiation to the art of data analysis.
+One of my first project and an initiation to the art of data analysis.

-I had to find a data set and make an analysis out of it.
+The objective was to find dataset and make an analysis out of it.

-Please bu indulgent ;D